-World Famous Glenn Miller Orchestra in concert on Oct.
+World Famous Glenn Miller Orchestra In Concert on Oct.
 2

 “A band ought to have a sound all of its own.
 It ought to have a personality.”

-The Centene Center stage will be loaded with personality when the World Famous Glenn Miller Orchestra performs in concert, Oct.
+The Centene Center stage will be loaded with personality when the World Famous Glenn Miller Orchestra performs in concert on Tuesday, Oct.
 2, at 7 p.m.
-Reserved seating is $18.50.Tickets may be purchased at the Farmington Civic Center or charged by phone at 573-756-0900.
+Reserved seating is $18.50.Tickets may be purchased at the Farmington Civic Center or charged by phone at 756-0900.
 The performance is being sponsored by the arts council and the City of Farmington.

 Arts Council Executive Director Danielle Basler said council members chose the band because it not only has mass appeal, it has a colorful history.